kuzudb/kuzu-blog/src/content/post/2025-07-15-vector-indices.md

 <img width=500px src="/img/vector-indices/sa-tree.png" alt="An example sa tree." />

-The picture shows the clusters in the first level of the tree in red ovals.
+The picture shows the clusters in the first level of the tree with red ovals.
 It also shows one of the second level clusters in a blue oval containing 3 points: (1,1), (0,0), and (0,2).
 The search algorithm is exactly the same as before, except we need to change how we compute lower bounds to each subtree (so lines 16-20 are different).

-There are several ways to do this.
-One way is this: As we construct the sa tree, for each subtree, we record the maximum distance from any vector in the subtree to the root/centroid of the subtree.
+There are several ways to compute lower bounds.
+One way is this: As we construct the sa tree, for each subtree, we record the maximum distance from any vector in the subtree to the root/centroid of the subtree, i.e., the maximum distance of $c_i$ to vectors in $P_i$.
 For example, consider the cluster shown in the blue oval.
 The maximum distance of root (1,1) to (0, 0) and (0, 2)
-is $\sqrt{2}$ (I'm assuming Euclidean distance).
-Therefore, every vector in the subtree under (1,1) is contained within the green perfect circle with diameter $\sqrt{2}$ around (1,1).
-Suppose the query vector
-$q$ is (3, 6) as before.
-Therefore the lower bound distance of (3,6) to any vector in this subtree is the distance of (3, 6) to the periphery of this circle, which is  $\texttt{dist}$((3, 6), (1, 1)) minus $\sqrt{2}$.[^5] Therefore, the lower bound is $\sqrt{(3-1)^2 + (6-1)^2} - \sqrt{2}$=$\sqrt{29} - \sqrt{2}$.
+is $\sqrt{2}$.
+Therefore, every vector in the subtree under (1,1) is guaranteed to be within a radius of $\sqrt{2}$ around (1,1) (shown as the green circle).
+Therefore, the lower bound distance of $q$=(3,6) to any vector in this subtree is the distance of (3, 6) to the periphery of this circle, which is  $\texttt{dist}$((3, 6), (1, 1)) minus $\sqrt{2}$.[^5] Therefore, the lower bound is $\sqrt{(3-1)^2 + (6-1)^2} - \sqrt{2}$=$\sqrt{29} - \sqrt{2}$.

 [^5]: You can more formally show this by the [triangle inequality](https://en.wikipedia.org/wiki/Triangle_inequality).

-In some sense, by relaxing the balance requirement of kd trees, which is obtained by partitioning the space in one dimension into two equal partitions, sa trees can work on higher dimensional spaces.
+In some sense, by relaxing the balance requirement of kd trees, which is based on recursively constructing equal-sized partitions, sa trees can work on higher dimensional spaces.
-This is because we can now choose centroids that are arbitrarily positioned in space to cluster vectors that are close to each other.
+This is because we can now choose centroids that are arbitrarily positioned in space to cluster vectors.
 Therefore, during search, we can put more effective lower bounds between $q$ and all the vectors in a subtree/cluster.
 The original [sa tree paper](https://dl.acm.org/doi/10.1007/s007780200060) shows experiments up to 20 dimensions and a [follow up paper](https://dl.acm.org/doi/10.1145/1227161.1322337) shows experiments